practical-opnsense/practical-opnsense.github.io/README.md

 Take a look into the [table of contents](Table_of_contents.md)

-## Enterprise firewalls build on open source
+## Building Enterprise Firewalls with Open Source

 ![Cover image](images/brickwall_256px.png)